EyeSee Research

-EyeSee is a tech-enabled consumer research vendor, providing highly predictive insights for shopper, advertising, innovation, and e-commerce optimization.
-Equipped with cross-category knowledge, EyeSee's global team consists of 150+ multidisciplinary experts who help CPG companies, healthcare innovators, and media trailblazers understand consumer behavior.
+EyeSee is a tech-enabled consumer research vendor.

 EyeSee has global coverage from its hubs in the USA (NYC), Belgium (Antwerp), France (Paris), United Kingdom (London) and Serbia (Belgrade), Mexico (Mexico City) and Singapore.

 Technology

 Among most sought-after solutions are tests designed for packaging, planograms, claims, social media ads, TV commercials (TVCs), and e-commerce websites.

 EyeSee uses a mixed-method approach, actively combining behavioral research methods, such as eye tracking (mapping eye gaze), emotion recognition, reaction time measurement, navigation, click tracking etc. with more conventional methods like survey.
 This helps provide more predictive insights, and overcome limitations and biases of using single method approach.

 Further, EyeSee utilizes the capabilities of its in-house design teams to create realistic virtual simulations of stores, social media platforms, and e-commerce sites.
 These simulated environments are designed to capture detailed and authentic consumer behaviors, providing valuable data for analysis in various testing scenarios.

 EyeSee also incorporates AI technology, specifically AI-powered Eye Tracking, which is built upon a decade of expertise in real Eye Tracking and trained using 11.5 million eye-gaze data points.
 This technology provides key performance indicators (KPIs) such as AI Visibility and AI Attention, as well as predictive heatmaps.
 It is considered an ideal solution for conducting fast and cost-effective Pack Checks and Pack Screenings.